About the Harbourfront Canoe & Kayak Centre

 - Voyageur canoe and tandem kayak tours

-- Lakeside & Island personal boat & paddleboard storage
+- Lakeside & Island personal kayak, canoe or paddleboard storage

 The Harbourfront Canoe & Kayak Centre is committed to providing safe, fun, creative and educational activities in canoes, kayaks and stand up paddleboards (SUP).
 We strive to provide exceptional customer service; safe experiences and ensure the safety and well being of all.